This post is updated as events transpire.

 - 8 November 2019 — AncestryDNA announced that they would “seek to narrow the scope of any compelled disclosure, or even eliminate it entirely.”

-- 12 November 2019 — Melinde Lutz Byrne becomes the Director of Forensic Genealogy at Bode Technology.
+- 12 November 2019 — Melinde Lutz Byrne became the Director of Forensic Genealogy at Bode Technology.

 - November 2019 or before — The FBI used genetic genealogy to identify a stalker in violation of the Terms of Service in effect at both GEDmatch and FamilyTreeDNA.
 This transgression did not become public until September 2022.
 At the time of his arrest, the use of genetic genealogy was not mentioned.